iivorait/example-ui-profile/README.md

 REACT_APP_OIDC_CALLBACK_PATH="/callback"
 ```

+## Oidc and keyclock client differences
+Client libraries trigger different events when client status changes or an error occurs.

+CLIENT_READY:
+  - oidc does not trigger this event.
+Keycloak triggers this when onReady() is called.
+This is same as either AUTHORIZE or UNAUTHORIZED event.
+TOKEN_EXPIRING:
+  - triggered only by oidc
+ERROR event with type AUTH_ERROR:
+  - Oidc trigger the event if silent signin results in error, but not if error is 'login_required'.
+Keycloak triggers this error when onAuthError() is called

 ## Config
 use .env -files.
 Some values are client specific.
 Default client is keycloak and relevant settings are: